 The fact is, if you’re not well known, even if your work is very good, you probably won’t be getting very high prices.
 So you need to decide from now if you’re willing to work your behind off for probably not a whole lot of money until you get your name out there.

 $10-$40- Doll sculptures that are simple, small or are made by artists who are not well known or first starting out.
-The sculpture may also have anatomy faults, flaws in the sculpting or paint work or may be in a less popular theme, (Currently fairies and mermaids are the preferred theme).
+The sculpture may also have anatomy faults, flaws in the sculpting or paint work or may be in a less popular theme, (Currently fairies and mermaids or Goth are the preferred themes).

-$40-$100- Doll sculptures that a small, may still have problems in anatomy but are still pleasing to the eye.
+$40-$100- Doll sculptures that are small, and/or may still have problems in anatomy but are still pleasing to the eye.
 Usually these are sculptures in a popular theme.

 $100-$250- These doll sculptures are usually very well executed, details are good but the artist may still be new or unknown.
 These sculptures may also be small sculptures or an unpopular themed sculpture from well known artists.